 The German National Strategy on Drug and Addiction Policy focuses on treatment and counselling alongside prevention and early intervention.
 In Germany, the responsibility for the implementation of drug treatment lies with the federal Länder and the municipalities.
 Available treatments range from low-threshold contacts and counselling services to intensive treatment and therapy in specialised inpatient facilities.
 Long-term treatment options exist in the form of opioid substitution treatment (OST), long-term rehabilitative treatment and social reintegration options.

 Family doctors play a special role, as they are often the first point of contact for drug users and at-risk individuals.
-At the core of the dependency support system lie, in addition to family doctors, addiction counselling and treatment centres, psychiatric outpatient institutes, facilities for integration support and outpatient and inpatient therapy facilities.
-The psychiatric clinics are also important in the drug treatment system.
+At the core of the dependency support system lie addiction counselling and treatment centres, psychiatric outpatient institutes, facilities for integration support and therapy facilities.
+Psychiatric clinics are also important in the drug treatment system.
 Most treatment facilities are provided by charitable bodies.
 State and commercial organisations are involved mainly in the provision of inpatient treatment.
-Most drug treatment takes place in centres and institutions that deal with dependence in general, although there are some treatment units for illicit drug users specifically.
+Most drug treatment takes place in centres and institutions that deal with dependence in general, although there are some treatment units specifically for illicit drug users.

 Outpatient counselling centres provide psychosocial care and psychotherapy and are often an entry point for clients.
 These centres provide treatment either directly using their own resources or in collaboration with general practitioners who are specifically qualified in addiction medicine.

 Psychiatric facilities for dependency represent the second major pillar of drug treatment in Germany.
-A wide range of services are provided in inpatient, outpatient and day-care settings in these facilities, including low-threshold, qualified detoxification treatment, crisis interventions, complex treatments for comorbidity and planning for reintegration.
+A wide range of services are provided in these facilities, including low-threshold, detoxification treatment, crisis interventions, complex treatments for comorbidity and planning for reintegration.
 Detoxification can also be administered in therapeutic communities.
 In the integration and aftercare phase, a varied range of services relating to employment, housing and reintegration into society are provided.
 A number of new treatment programmes addressing cannabis users specifically are offered by treatment providers.

-OST with methadone was introduced in 1992, buprenorphine was introduced in 2000 and heroin-assisted treatment has been available since 2010.
+OST with methadone was introduced in 1992, buprenorphine in 2000 and heroin-assisted treatment in 2010.
 OST is offered mainly by the primary healthcare system, with about 10 % of inpatient facilities providing this treatment.

-In Germany, most treatment and care for drug users is provided in outpatient settings.
-The proportion of clients who seek treatment for opioid use has decreased over the years, in contrast to the proportion of those seeking treatment for cannabis use, which has increased continuously.
-Moreover, since 2009, the proportion of users of stimulants other than cocaine seeking treatment in Germany has doubled.
+Based on the latest available data from 2016 and 2017, most treatment and care for drug users in Germany are provided in outpatient settings.
+The proportion of clients who seek treatment for opioid use has decreased over the years, in contrast to the proportion of those seeking treatment for cannabis use.
+Since 2009, the proportion of users of stimulants other than cocaine seeking treatment has doubled.

-The number of clients receiving OST in Germany increased continuously until 2010.
-Since then, the number has remained largely stable and an estimated 78 500 clients received OST in 2016, of whom the majority received methadone or levomethadone.
+Since 2015, the number of clients receiving OST has increased slightly and an estimated 78 800 clients received OST in 2017, the majority of whom received methadone or levomethadone.